nesar/cosmohydro_emu/README.md

 └── docs/                   # GitHub Pages site
 ```

-Training, inference and MCMC code live in the separate CosmoHydro project; this package only deploys the trained emulators.
+Training, inference/MCMC codes are not provided here; this package only deploys the trained emulators.